 Employment with Washington State Ferries

-We employ about 1,800 people throughout the Puget Sound region on vessels, in terminals, at the Eagle Harbor Maintenance Facility and at our headquarters in Seattle.
+We employ about 1,800 people throughout the Puget Sound region on vessels, in terminals and at our Eagle Harbor Maintenance Facility, as well as at our headquarters and warehouse buildings in Seattle.

 What we can offer you